wdempsey/hierarchical_clustering/README.md

 joint and conditional distributions as well as the search algorithm for finding the maximum a posteriori clustering given the observed interaction network.
+- Probability distribution functions: p(G,B) and p(G,B,X)
+- Search algorithm : \arg \max_B p(B | G)

+## Analysis Folder

+This folder contains the data analysis for the two network examples
+- Senate dataset : Estimation of the maximum a posterior clustering with AND without covariates
+- Karate network : Estimation of the maximum a posterior clustering